“Phone home.” – E.T., the extraterrestrial

 Amid all the expensive and incessantly hyped build-out of 5G wireless networks (including some egregious mislabeling of older technology), there’s a company that’s quietly moving in the opposite direction.
 They’ve built a “0G” network that’s unapologetically slow, unsexy, and low-tech.
 It trades off high bandwidth for low cost and longer battery life.
 It’s the Newton’s Third Law of innovation: equal, but in the opposite direction.

-Sigfox has been around for ten years and has connected over 15 million IoT devices to the cloud during that time, with the adoption rate rising rapidly.
+Sigfox has been around for ten years and has connected over 15 million IoT devices to the cloud during that time, with the adoption rate rising rapidly thanks the use of IoT Management Software.
 The company is essentially a wireless carrier, just like AT&T, Verizon, Vodaphone, Airtel, or any of the other familiar conglomerates.
 But, where those companies race to upgrade their networks and increase bandwidth (and thus, revenue), Sigfox is content to sit on the sidelines and quietly maintain its low-end network for slow IoT devices.

 How slow?
 Would you believe 100 bps?
 That’s not gigabits or megabits; it’s bits per second.
 That’s slightly faster than two tin cans and some string.
 You can almost see the data moving through the air.
 Messages are packetized, just like grown-up networks, but the payload is limited to just 12 bytes.
 And, you can transmit only a few such packets per day.
 Not recommended for Netflix.
 Or even email.